 Strategic Planning, Program, & Project Management

-tiag’s leadership in Strategic Planning, Project & Program Management (SP3M) has earned it the reputation of being the go-to team for critically important projects, from Base Realignment and Closures (BRAC) to the implementations of clinical informatics in military enterprise medicine and enterprise management systems across Regional Commands.
+TIAG's leadership in Strategic Planning, Project & Program Management (SP3M) has earned it the reputation of being the go-to team for critically important projects, from Base Realignment and Closures (BRAC) to the implementations of clinical informatics in military enterprise medicine and enterprise management systems across Regional Commands.
 The group’s disciplined PMI approach, coupled with tiag-proprietary tools ensures absolute compliance with schedule, contingency planning, risk mitigation, full project purview and budget adherence resulting in exceptional results for Commands.

 The SP3M experts enjoy a trusted relationship with military leadership throughout the Department of Defense because of their exceptional results.
 Their communication and collaboration enables seamless translation of strategic goals into flawless execution of actions.

-The value of our approach was underscored at the US Army Medical Information Technology Center (USAMITC) when tiag SP3M leaders secured ISO 9001:2008 certification for USAMITC architecture production and business analysis, the first of its kind.
+The value of our approach was underscored at the US Army Medical Information Technology Center (USAMITC) when TIAG SP3M leaders secured ISO 9001:2008 certification for USAMITC architecture production and business analysis, the first of its kind.

-Army Surgeon General
+U.S. Army Surgeon General (TSG)

-The U.S. Army Surgeon General approved an IM-IT Strategic Plan that was facilitated and managed by tiag SP3M experts.
+The U.S. Army Surgeon General approved an IM-IT Strategic Plan that was facilitated and managed by TIAG SP3M experts.
 The Surgeon General labeled this plan as the “breakthrough” that the AMEDD had been looking for in embracing and leveraging information technology.
 The tenets of this plan are the foundation for the AMEDD with state-change initiatives.

-Working with the MHS Office of Strategic Management and Clinical and Program Policy (C&PP), tiag experts assisted in developing health policy and systems procedures and conducted gap analysis to support execution of the MHS Strategic Plan and C&PP initiatives.
+Working with the MHS Office of Strategic Management and Clinical and Program Policy (C&PP), TIAG experts assisted in developing health policy and systems procedures and conducted gap analysis to support execution of the MHS Strategic Plan and C&PP initiatives.
 Our team focused on emerging, critical mission trends such as BRAC transformation throughout military medicine and DoD / VA Sharing, performing analyses on the legislative intent of BRAC law and its impact on business and clinical systems.

-Open Source Electronic Health Record System
+Open Source Electronic Health Record Alliance (OSEHRA)

-tiag was selected by the Department of Veterans Affairs to spur innovation of its “VistA” electronic health record (EHR) system by leveraging the tenants of an open source platform. tiag established non-profit entity to support an open source community and drive innovation into a future DoD-shared EHR.
+TIAG was selected by the Department of Veterans Affairs to spur innovation of its “VistA” electronic health record (EHR) system by leveraging the tenants of an open source platform.
+TIAG established non-profit entity to support an open source community and drive innovation into a future DoD-shared EHR.
 The OSEHRA ecosystem is flourishing under an approach in which best practice methodology and processes are implemented.